janisrael/lotto-center-frontend/vue-material-dashboard-laravel/README.md

 ### Register
 The register functionality is fully implemented in our theme helping you to start your project in no time.
 To register a new user you just have to add **/signup** in the URL or click on register link from login page and fill the register form with user details.

-The `src\views\examples-api\Signup.vue` is the Vue component which handles the register functinality.
+The `src\views\user\Signup.vue` is the Vue component which handles the register functinality.
 You can easily extend it to your needs.

 It uses the auth store located in src\store\auth.module.js.